-Botswana, Malawi, Mauritius, Mozambique, Namibia, South Africa, Zambia and Zimbabwe now form part of the British Council cluster of Southern Africa Arts.
-We create opportunities for urban 18 - 35 year old artists, creatives and audiences through programmes focusing on storytelling, insight and connections.
-We do this to build greater exposure for contemporary practice and culture between Southern Africa and the UK and for young people to tell their stories.
-Our key focus areas are on Insight / Opportunities / Communities within the arts in Southern Africa.
+Botswana, Malawi, Mauritius, Mozambique, Namibia, South Africa, Zambia and Zimbabwe form part of the British Council cluster of Southern Africa Arts.
+We create opportunities for urban 18 - 35 year old artists, creatives and audiences through programmes focusing on Creative Enterprise, Connections and Festivals.
+We do this through linking creative communities, partners and audiences both online and offline and across disciplines to build greater exposure for contemporary practice and culture.
+We undertake regional programmes where appropriate by responding to the interests and excitements of artists and arts organizations in the region and the UK.